-Football and Concussions: The Right Approach
+Medics On Football Sidelines Must Have The Fortitude To Throw In The Towel For Players

 Football season has begun again, and already concussions have made news.
 This past Saturday during Labor Day weekend, the opening weekend for most college football teams, I happened to be at the University of Texas game against the University of Maryland.
 I was reminded, as was everyone watching the game at the stadium or elsewhere, just how violent the sport can be.
 A Maryland player sustained a head injury in the third quarter while trying to make a tackle.
 It knocked him out of the game.

-Maryland cornerback Antwaine Richardson, a sophomore from Delray Beach, Fla., had to be carted off the field after a collision with Texas' Lil'Jordan Humphrey.
-Richardson, who already had had six solo tackles in the game, suffered a head injury and lay motionless on the field for several minutes.
+Maryland cornerback Antwaine Richardson, a sophomore from Delray Beach, Florida, had to be carted off the field after a collision with Texas’ Lil’Jordan Humphrey.
+Richardson, who had already recorded six solo tackles in the game, suffered a head injury and lay motionless on the field for several minutes.
 He was eventually carted off the field and taken to a hospital, where he was responsive and moving, according to a Maryland spokesman who reported back.
-Richardson currently is in concussion protocol, as he should be, is listed as day-to-day, and is out for an undisclosed amount of time.
+Richardson currently is in concussion protocol ― as he should be ― is listed as day-to-day, and is out for an undisclosed amount of time.

 Maryland’s second-year coach, DJ Durkin, while happy about getting the program’s first win over a Top 25 team in seven years, had a decidedly serious tone at his news conference Tuesday when he confirmed just how severe several injuries were that were suffered not only by Richardson, but by quarterback Tyrrell Pigrome and linebacker Jesse Aniebonam.
 Durkin said that quarterback Pigrome would miss the rest of the season with a torn ACL of his right knee and that Aniebonam will be out “several months” with a fractured ankle.

-“Unfortunately injuries are part of our game, and they happen,” Durkin said at his news conference.
+“Unfortunately, injuries are part of our game, and they happen,” Durkin said at his news conference.

 A brain, a knee, an ankle ― from head to toe, the game of football can have a devastating effect on a body.
 Players accept that risk, coaches understand the risk and try to train players to use techniques that will help avoid injuries, and parents pray that their children will be lucky enough to avoid serious injury.

-But there’s no denying that head injury and concussions happen weekly across the country at every level of the game – youth leagues, junior high or middle school, high school, college and certainly the pros.
+But there’s no denying that head injuries and concussions happen weekly across the country at every level of the game ― youth leagues, junior high or middle school, high school, college, and certainly the pros.

 Several years ago, Frank Deford, the late, much-acclaimed sportswriter, wrote an article for National Public Radio on the subject entitled, “Mind Games: Football And Head Injuries.”
 In it, he said: